User Profile

 A graphic novel exploring some of the ideas of Bertrand Russell.
 It covers some interesting territory, particularly the attempt to systematize mathematics and the relationship between logic and madness.
 But it doesn't delve very deeply.
 I didn't feel that the graphic novel presentation added very much, and I felt like there were a lot of extra levels of framing that were ultimately clumsy attempts to pull threads together.

-Review of 'The once and future king' on 'Goodreads'
+Review of 'The Book of Merlyn (The Once and Future King, #5)' on 'Goodreads'

 Review of 'American desert' on 'Goodreads'